 Not all the High Courts even have adequate infrastructure to transition to online courts, let alone the many district courts and tribunals in the country.
 It would take a large amount of investment to develop the infrastructure to sustain the existence and maintenance of online justice systems.

 Other issues include the privacy of the parties to the cases.
 As we know, data on the internet is susceptible to theft.
 And cyber-security is a big concern for the courts before deciding to fully transition to online platforms.
-Private information of all parties must be safe-guarded by the courts against theft and breach of privacy.
+Private information of all parties must be safeguarded by the courts against theft and breach of privacy.

 Other concerns regarding virtual courts are regarding the physical presence of the accused or the respondent in the courts.
 The demeanour and body language of a responding party, defendant, accused and witness may give valuable information and insight into the dynamics of a case.
 The cross-examination is called the ‘the greatest legal engine ever invented for the discovery of truth’.
 Without the physical presence of the accused in a hearing, the cross-examination would not be as fruitful as the tension of standing in a courtroom, under oath, in front of a magistrate might not be there.

 It can be argued rightly that there are many advantages to virtual courts.
 These virtual courts are a quintessential feature of the justice system in the time of a pandemic.
 They conduct speedy trials and deliver justice at a faster rate.
-And while social distancing continues, virtual courts will continue to dispense justice at a speedy rate even without the requirement of physical presence of the lawyers, judges, litigants and other staff.
+And while social distancing continues, virtual courts will continue to dispense justice at a speedy rate even without the requirement of the physical presence of the lawyers, judges, litigants and other staff.

-The virtual courts undoubtedly save time, money and energy of the litigants and lawyers.
-The Supreme Court in a press note in the beginning of May 2020 said that in a span of 22 days since the start of hearing cases through video conferencing, it had heard 538 cases as well as 297 connected matters.
-In the same time period 116 Supreme Court benches had met to dispense justice.
+The virtual courts undoubtedly save time, money and energy for the litigants and lawyers.
+The Supreme Court in a press note at the beginning of May 2020 said that in a span of 22 days since the start of hearing cases through video conferencing, it had heard 538 cases as well as 297 connected matters.
+In the same time period, 116 Supreme Court benches had met to dispense justice.
 On May 18 2020, the Supreme Court observed that a single virtual court bench is able to take upon as many as 40 cases in one working day as opposed to 20 in open court.

 The virtual courts cogently have manifold and significant advantages.
-They save time, money and energy of litigants as well as lawyers.
+They save time, money and energy for litigants as well as lawyers.
 They deliver speedy justice.
-But it has to be noted that currently these virtual courts sustain at the cost of open courts.
+But it has to be noted that currently, these virtual courts sustain at the cost of open courts.
 There is room for much improvement in the digitisation of the legal system of the country.
 The bar and bench, the entire court staff in the country, as well the public in general must become digitally literate.
-The electronic infrastructure as well as the internet facilities must be improved, not only of courts, but the nation.
+The electronic infrastructure, as well as the internet facilities, must be improved, not only of courts but the nation.
 Data of litigants must be kept secure.
 The open court principle must be upheld also by allowing the public to live stream hearings.
 Then only, justice can be delivered to anyone in need.
 The virtual courts provide speedy justice, as opposed to the traditional judicial system of the country, which has been called slow.
 Well, ‘justice delayed is justice denied’.
 But we must also check at what cost these virtual courts are delivering speedy justice.
 No factor or no iota of information should be missed or mishandled.
-It might become easy for litigants to tamper with evidence, if it is digital format.
+It might become easy for litigants to tamper with evidence if it is a digital format.
 And just as a great lawyer remarked the ‘justice delayed is justice denied’ maxim, yet another great lawyer countered that even ‘justice hurried is justice buried’.

-From the first common law court established in India as the Supreme Court of Judicature at Fort William, Calcutta in 1774, we have come a long way looking at our smart phone screens for justice in 2020.
+From the first common law court established in India as the Supreme Court of Judicature at Fort William, Calcutta in 1774, we have come a long way looking at our smartphone screens for justice in 2020.
 It is a necessary evolution, and we must evolve.
 For if ever there is another crisis such as this in the future, we need justice to prevail, and we need courts to deliver us this justice.